Living with long term physical health conditions

 How can NHS Oxfordshire Talking Therapies help?

-These symptoms, which most people experience from time to time, can be a sign that you are having difficulties with low mood or anxiety.
+Most people experience the above from time to time, but they can also be a sign that you are having difficulties with low mood or anxiety.
 It might be difficult for you to imagine that you could feel differently, given the challenges you are facing or the situation you find yourself in.

 Even if this is the case we would encourage you to get in touch with us.
-In our experience many people who have challenges have gone on to benefit from our service.
+In our experience many people who have health concerns and challenges have gone on to benefit from our service.

 NHS Oxfordshire Talking Therapies offers psychological therapies that are known to be effective for many people with long term physical health conditions.
 In particular, we will teach you cognitive behavioural strategies to help you cope with stress, worry and low mood and to become more motivated, make lifestyle changes and improve how you manage your health and wellbeing.